dusty-phillips/prickle/README.txt

 7. set up the egg links:
     python setup.py develop

 8. Optionally edit production.ini to suit your needs.
-There is one custom setting in here, couchdb_prefix that is used in naming couchdb databases.
+There is one custom setting in here, database_name that is used in naming mongodb databases.

 9. Run the server:
     paster serve --reload production.ini